chylex/Better-Controls/README.md

 ### Compatibility

 * Better Controls is a client-side mod, it will do nothing when installed on a server.
 * If you run into a conflict with another mod that modifies the *Controls* screen, hold Alt while opening *Controls* to prevent Better Controls from adding its button.
-If another mod prevents the button from appearing, you can install [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) which adds a mod list with configuration buttons for mods.
+If another mod prevents the button from appearing, a button to open the mod's configuration is available in the Mods menu (for Fabric, install [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu)).

 ## Screenshot